ray22777/blockspreviewer/README.md

 This is a purely client-sided mod, and does not interact the server.
 Works similarly to Create’s placement preview, but for any block in Minecraft.

+To open config for the mod, use the command `/blockspreviewer` or by using Mod Menu for Fabric or the built in (neo)Forge config menu.

 ## Features
 - **Controls**
   - Press **G** to toggle preview